Nut and Peanut Allergy

 If you have a serious nut or peanut allergy, you and a parent should create a plan for how to handle a reaction, just in case one occurs.
 That way your teachers, the school nurse, your basketball coach, your friends — everyone will know what a serious reaction (anaphylaxis) looks like and how to respond.

-To immediately treat anaphylaxis, doctors recommend that people with a nut or peanut allergy keep a shot of epinephrine (pronounced: eh-puh-neh-frin) with them.
-This kind of epinephrine injection comes in an easy-to-carry container that looks like a pen.
+To immediately treat anaphylaxis, doctors recommend that people with a nut or peanut allergy keep a shot of epinephrine (say: eh-puh-NEH-frin) with them.
+This kind of epinephrine injection comes in an easy-to-carry container.
 You and your parent can work out whether you carry this or someone at school keeps it on hand for you.
 You'll also need to identify a person who will give you the shot.

-You might want to have antihistamine medication on hand as well, though if anaphylaxis is occurring, this medicine is not a substitute for epinephrine.
-After receiving an epinephrine shot, you would need to go to the hospital or a medical facility, where they would keep an eye on you for at least 4 hours and make sure the reaction is under control and does not happen again.
+You might want to have antihistamine medicine on hand too, though if anaphylaxis is happening, this medicine is not a substitute for epinephrine.
+After getting an epinephrine shot, you would need to go to the hospital or a medical facility, where they would keep an eye on you for at least 4 hours and make sure the reaction is under control and does not happen again.